 Your libido can fall due to things in your life like relationship problems, the birth of a child, stress, overwork or personal issues.
-Chronic illness can impair sex drive.
-So can some medicines, such as antidepressants.

 If you have lost interest in sex because of stress, personal or relationship issues, it may be helpful to talk to your partner about how you are feeling.
 Not talking about it can sometimes make sexual issues more difficult.